 Allocate CPU and memory resources to the SEM VM

-SEM can send SNMP version 3 alerts to SolarWinds Network Performance Monitor (NPM).
+SEM can send SNMP version 3 alerts to Network Performance Monitor (NPM).
 This configuration allows you to monitor CPU, memory, and other critical SEM components from the SolarWinds Orion Web Console.

 About incoming data traffic

-Security Event Manager receives data from syslogs and traps using up to 500 connectors that receive data traffic from several supported network devices.
+SEM receives data from syslogs and traps using up to 500 connectors that receive data traffic from several supported network devices.
 These connectors translate (or normalize) the data into a readable and understandable format you can view on the SEM Console.

-- On the SEM Console, click the Settings button.
+On the toolbar, click the Settings icon.

-- On the Settings page, click the System Resources tab.
+In the Settings page, click System Resources.